Pressure Washing Katy TX: What Homeowners Need to Know

 - Elyson: Growing community along FM 529.
 Open lots mean more sun exposure and faster pollen accumulation.

 - Firethorne: Mixed brick and stucco facades that need material-specific cleaning methods.
+Use the Firethorne pressure washing guide when HOA timing, driveway staining, or mixed-facade notes shape the request.

 - Grand Lakes: Mature community with thick tree canopy and retention lake humidity.
 Heavy mold pressure.